A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: Experiments

+where $L(N)$ is the test loss at data size $N$ and $L_{\infty}$ the asymptotic error.
+Loss decreases monotonically up to 140 k samples, beyond which the slope flattens, signalling the onset of capacity saturation.
+To further expose the parameter–data trade-off, we compared a 3-layer (4.6 k) and a 4-layer (6.8 k) CNN on the same 230 k corpus, as shown in Figure~\ref{fig:ld_specnet_scaling_law}.

-A key observation is that performance gains diminish sharply once the training set enters the medium-data regime.
-In particular, when the dataset size reaches on the order of 100k samples, the loss curve begins to flatten, indicating that LD-Spec is approaching its capacity limit.
-Extrapolation suggests that expanding the sample pool by another order of magnitude would reduce test loss only marginally.
-This observation provides a practical guideline for determining the size of real-world data required to get a reasonable LD-Spec model.
-Figure~\ref{fig:ld_specnet_scaling_law} summarizes the scaling behavior and identifies the data-saturation region, beyond which additional training data yields diminishing returns.
+Extrapolating the 4-layer curve shows that an additional 220 k samples would shave only 0.0001 off the current 0.001 0 loss, and the marginal return drops below 5\%.
+For the 4-layer CNN, 230 k samples already satisfy this criterion; Extrapolation suggests that expanding the sample pool by another order of magnitude would reduce test loss only marginally.
+This provides a practical guideline for determining the size of real-world data required to get a reasonable LD-Spec model.